BestTimesToVisit.com Logo

 Bucharest Metro

-Tip:Purchase tokens from automated machines at stations; avoid peak hours (7-9 am and 5-7 pm) if possible; be aware of pickpockets, especially in crowded areas.
+Tip:Purchase tokens from automated machines at stations; avoid peak hours (7-9 am and 5-7 pm) if possible.
+Download the 'Metrorex' app for route planning and real-time updates.
+Be aware of pickpockets, especially during crowded times.

 RATB Buses and Trolleybuses

-Ride-hailing apps like Uber and Bolt are readily available and convenient, offering a comfortable alternative to public transport, especially at night or in less central areas.
+Ride-hailing apps like Uber and Bolt are readily available and convenient, offering a comfortable alternative to public transport, especially at night or for longer distances.

 Cost:Prices vary depending on distance and demand; expect to pay more during peak hours or bad weather.